Tommy Fleetwood is a professional golfer who is currently competing in the Honda Classic.

 “I can’t help loving them.
 We have Cookie and Benji now – they’re great company, they’re there whenever you need them, they never argue back.
 It’s unconditional love,” Fleetwood told the Sun.

-4. Fleetwood Is Engaged to his Manager, Clare Craig
+4. Fleetwood Married his Manager, Clare Craig, in 2017

-Fleetwood is off the market.
-He’s currently engaged to his manager, Clare Craig.
-A Daily Mail profile notes that Clare has to remind him sometimes that he can afford to spend money to treat himself after working so hard to get where he is today.
+According to the Daily Mail, Craig has to remind him sometimes that he can afford to spend money to treat himself after working so hard to get where he is today.
 Fleetwood explained that he didn’t grow up rich.

 “I’ve talked to my dad about why I don’t think about money, even now, when it makes the world go round in so many ways, and I know my lacklustre approach annoys Clare sometimes,” Fleetwood told the Mail.
 “But what can you do?”